 Dear Friends and Colleagues,

-Welcome to the magical region of “Wachau”- one of the oldest wine cultivating regions of Europe!
+a warm welcome from the magical region of “Wachau”- one of the oldest wine cultivating regions of Europe!

 COVID 19 has high lightened that simply reacting to Dementia if the symptoms of the disease are causing a crisis for Persons living with Dementia and their support providers is not enough.
 Simply reacting to Dementia is causing pain and isolation to families, loss of quality lifetime – and additional societal cost.
 Society in its entirety need to act competently and informed- and first of all we need to start listening to persons with dementia and their support providers!